How is ShelterBox responding?

 We are deeply concerned for families in Ukraine affected by this crisis.
 We stand with the UN in calling for peace and the protection of civilians affected by the crisis in Ukraine and critical basic infrastructure and services.
 People leaving must be able to do so safely.
 Humanitarian access must also be maintained throughout the conflict-affected areas so that the people who need support can find it.

 ShelterBox is supporting people affected by the war in Ukraine.
-We have teams in Eastern Europe, in Moldova and Poland, with some travel to Ukraine when possible.
+We have teams in Eastern Europe, in Moldova and Ukraine, and are working closely with local distribution partners.
 We are coordinating with trusted partners and other organizations to ensure we help as many people as possible.

 We will continue to keep you updated on this response as it progresses.